sahilmalhotra0510/io/charts/charts.md

 ### How is code formatting enforced?

 The `.editorconfig` file contains the formatting settings.
 Modern editors have plugins for checking EditorConfig settings.
 This maintains consistency so we can see in the diffs what changed.
-There is also a ESLint configuration in the project for other settings like semicolon rules etc.
+There is also a ESLint configuration in the project for other settings like semicolon rules, etc.

 [Project Areas](../../community/projects/)